Zeal8bit/Zeal-8-bit-OS/README.md

 On Zeal 8-bit Computer, the file to flash is `os_with_romdisk.img` as it also contains the initial program that is executed after the OS finishes booting.

-To flash this file, you can use Zeal 8-bit Bootloader, if your board is equipped with it.
+To flash this file, you can use Zeal 8-bit Bootloader if your board is equipped with it.
 Check the [bootloader repository](https://github.com/Zeal8bit/Zeal-Bootloader) for more info about it.

 Or, you can flash it directly on the 256KB NOR Flash, referenced SST39SF020, thanks to an external flasher, such as the TL866.
 In that case, you can use [minipro](https://gitlab.com/DavidGriffith/minipro/) program and the following command:
 ```